KrishnenduGhosh/VL/README.md

 # Steps:
 ## 1. Data collection:
 Transcript data for 2581 Lectures present in 68 Courses (39 and 19 related to Computer science and Mathematics domains, respectively) collected from https://nptel.ac.in/course.html.
-These data are present in the 1_Data folder in PDF format.
+These data are collected and stored in 1_Data folder in PDF format.
 ## 2. Preprocessing:
-Converts transcripts PDFs into TXT format and pre-processes by removing spurious data (course metadata).
-These data are present in the 2_Text folder in TXT format.
+Transcripts (PDFs) are converted into TXT format and pre-processed by removing spurious data (course metadata).
+The code '1_preprocess.py' converts and preprocesses the data from folder '1_Data' and stores in '2_Text' folder.
 ## 3. Segmentation:
-Segments the transcripts into topical segments.
-These data are present in the 3_Segment folder in TXT format.
+The transcript data are segmented into topical segments.
+The code '2_segment.py' segments transcripts from '2_Text' folder and stores in '3_Segment' folder.
 ## 4. Concept Extraction:
-A. Extracts topics for each video lecture segments.
-These data are present in the 4_Topic folder in JSON format.
+A. Topics are extracted for each video lecture segments.
+The code '3_tag.py' extracts the topics and stores in '4_Topic' folder in JSON format.

-B. Extracts the linked Wikipedia articles for the extracted topics.
-These data are present in the 4_Topic_pkl folder in JSON format.
+B. Wikipedia articles are extarcted for the extracted topics.
+The code '3_topic_out.py' extracts the articles and stores in '4_Topic_pkl' folder in Pickle format.

-C. Extracts the linked Wikipedia articles for the articles present in 4_Topic_pkl folder.
-These data are present in the 4_Out_pkl folder in JSON format.
+C. Outlinks for the extracted Wikipedia articles are extracted to generate the concept-graph.
+The code '3_off_out.py' extracts the backlinks and stores in '4_Out_pkl' folder in Pickle format.

-D. Annotates the extracted concepts.
-These data are present in the 5_Annotated_1 folder in JSON format.
+D. The concepts from '4_Topic' folder is shown to the annotators and the annotated concepts arestored in the '5_Annotated' folder in JSON format.
 ## 5. Off-topic Identification:
-Identifies the off-topics.
-These data are present in the 5_Off folder in JSON format.
-It also evaluates the concerned module.
+The off-topics are identified automatically.
+The code '4_off_predict.py' identifies the off-topics and also evaluates the concerned modules.
 ## 6. Retrieval of Relevant Video Segments:
-A. Retrieves relevant video lecture segments for each of the off-topics.
-These data are present in the 6_Retrieved folder in JSON format.
+Video lecture segments relevant to each of the off-topics are retrieved.
+The code '6_retrieval.py' retrieves the segments and stores in '6_Retrieved' folder.

-B. Annotates the retrieved segments.
-These data are present in the 8_Annotated_2 folder.
 ## 7. Reranking:
-Reranks the retrieved video lecture segments.
-These data are present in the 7_Reranked folder in JSON format.
+The retrieved video lecture segments are reranked using code '7_rerank.py'.
+The reranked segments are stored in '7_Reranked' folder.
 ## 8. Evaluation:
-Evaluates the extracted concepts.
+A. The retrieved and reranked segmnets are shown to the annotators and their relevance are tagged.
+The gold standard is present in 'GS.txt' file.
+B. The retrieved and reranked segments are converted to the files 'RT.txt' and 'RR.txt' respectvely.
+This conversion made so that TREC provided evaluation module can operate on them and determine the performance measures.
+The code '8_eval.py' converts the segments and stores in '8_Result' folder.
 # Run:
-Run main.py which offers a menu-based control to execute each of the modules.
+Run main.py which offers a menu-based control to execute each of the above-mentioned modules.

-# Cite

 # Contacts
 In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in